 My boy, on the other hand, was more of a wiggly worm than a bookworm.
 He could barely be bothered to stay still to eat, let alone read, during his first year of life.
 Gradually, however, his attention span increased.
 We never forced reading on him and now he demands books with an appetite that almost matches his big sister's.

-If reading is done mechanically, with no joy, or, even worse, pushed on children, kids children will shove aside the books as soon as their schoolwork is done instead of diving into entire new worlds of possibilities.
+If reading is done mechanically, with no joy, or, even worse, pushed on children, kids will shove aside the books as soon as their schoolwork is done instead of diving into entire new worlds of possibilities.

 There are systems for teaching children to read, but a lifelong love of learning is one of those intangibles that is more art than science.
-Michelle Mitton at Scribbit does a pretty good job, however, for laying out a pathway for encouraging a love of reading.
+Michelle Mitton at Scribbit does a pretty good job, however, of laying out a pathway for encouraging a love of reading.
 I found myself nodding along as she urges parents to make books physically accessible, to allow children to choose books based on their interests, and to not push reading on children.
-In other words, if your three-year-old only wants to read books about cars, then take out a bunch of books about cars from your library so you can keep them on a low shelf!
+In other words, if your three-year-old wants only to read books about cars, then take out a bunch of books about cars from your library so you can keep them on a low shelf!

 This may sound contradictory, but you can also imbue story time with meaning by making reading special.
 Keep most of your books and magazines within arm's reach, but place a few well-loved books up high.
 When you take them down, treat them with reverence.
 Creating a ritual around reading certain books can make story time seem like a privilege.

 Michelle's absolute best tip, in my opinion, is to model being a reader.
 If children see you reading every chance you get, they will mimic your habits.
 This is easy for my husband.
 My friends joke that we have books in every room of our house.
 If you open a closet, a book falls on you.